shukhratutaboev/ElasticDemo/README.md

 8. Log in to Kibana with the default credentials (username: `elastic`, password: `strongpassword`).
 9. In Kibana, create an index pattern to start visualizing Elasticsearch data.
 10. Navigate to `http://localhost:8080/swagger/index.html` to access the .NET 6 application or `http://localhost:8081/swagger/index.html` to access the .NET 5 application.

-## Clean up

-To stop and remove the containers, run the following command in the `ElasticDemo/src` directory: